Open Ad Hoc Teamwork with Cooperative Game Theory: Related Works

 \textbf{Algorithms for Ad Hoc Teamwork.} We now review AHT from an algorithmic standpoint.
 The best response algorithm \citep{stone2009leading}, initially proposed under the assumptions of a matrix game and well-known teammates' policies, laid the foundation for algorithmic solutions in this domain.
 Extending this work, REACT \citep{agmon2014modeling} emerged as a solution effective for matrices where teammates' policies are drawn from a known set. \citet{wu2011online} introduced a novel approach using biased adaptive play to estimate teammates' actions based on their historical actions.
 They combined this with Monte Carlo tree search to plan the ad hoc agent's actions.
-HBA \citep{albrecht2013game} expanded the scope beyond matrix games, maintaining a probability distribution of predetermined agent types and maximizing long-term payoffs through an extended Bellman operator.
+HBA \citep{albrecht2013game} expanded the scope beyond matrix games, maintaining a probability distribution of predetermined agent-types and maximizing long-term payoffs through an extended Bellman operator.
 PLASTIC-Policy \citep{barrett2017making} addressed more realistic scenarios, such as RoboCup \citep{kalyanakrishnan2007half}, by training teammates' policies through behavior cloning and the ad hoc agent's policy through FQI \citep{ernst2005tree}.
-AATEAM \citep{chen2020aateam} extended PLASTIC-Policy, incorporating an attention network \citep{bahdanau2014neural} to enhance the estimation of unseen agent types. \citet{rahman2021towards} integrated modern deep learning techniques, including GNNs and RL algorithms, into HBA to address open ad hoc teamwork (OAHT) and introduced GPL.
+AATEAM \citep{chen2020aateam} extended PLASTIC-Policy, incorporating an attention network \citep{bahdanau2014neural} to enhance the estimation of unseen agent-types. \citet{rahman2021towards} integrated modern deep learning techniques, including GNNs and RL algorithms, into HBA to address open ad hoc teamwork (OAHT) and introduced GPL.
 ODITS \citep{GuZH022} was proposed to handle teammates with rapidly changing behaviors under partial observability.
 In this paper, we introduce CIAO, a novel algorithm based on our proposed theory (OSB-CAG with DVSC as a solution concept).
 Specifically, CIAO extends the joint Q-value representation and training loss of GPL.
 Additionally, CIAO generalizes the implementation of training losses to various structures of the dynamic affinity graph, known as the coordination graph in GPL, with theoretical guarantees.
 This provides a design paradigm of training loss to facilitate the investigation of diverse dynamic affinity graph structures.
-This paradigm not only can cater to various scenarios of applications, but also can facilitate realizing the ideas inspired by other fields.
+This paradigm not only can cater for various scenarios of applications, but also can facilitate realizing the ideas inspired by other fields.
+Furthermore, we prove in theory and demonstrate in experiments that the existing GPL training loss is a viable approximation of the exact learning paradigm under our theory.